psychemedia/sin-eater-resources/src/_history_nandq.md

 ## On Anonymous Contributions

-Questions relting to anonymous contributions in general resurfaceed in 1864, following what was presumably the "outing" of a reviewer in The Times, who seems to have been forced to shed a cloak of anonymity in favour of a named by-line, with a note in *Notes and Queries* of March 19th, 1864, [Vol 5 Iss 116, p238](https://archive.org/details/sim_notes-and-queries_1864-03-19_5_116/page/238/mode/2up).
+Questions relating to anonymous contributions in general resurfaceed in 1864, following what was presumably the "outing" of a reviewer in The Times, who seems to have been forced to shed a cloak of anonymity in favour of a named by-line, with a note in *Notes and Queries* of March 19th, 1864, [Vol 5 Iss 116, p238](https://archive.org/details/sim_notes-and-queries_1864-03-19_5_116/page/238/mode/2up).
 The correspondent was obviously in favour of *named* contributions, feeling these would add weight to reviews:

 > Anonymous Contributions to "N. & Q."— Mr. Cobden, a gladiator daring the dangers of the arena in defence of another's political integrity, has compelled the editor of The Times to lay aside the garb of "airy nothing," and to assume, like other folk, "a local habitation and a name."
 Though the struggle has been unseemly in the extreme, though the scheme proposed by that gentleman has been condemned by the fourth estate of the realm, and though it would, if carried out, inevitably destroy the freedom and beneficial influence of the English press, it may yet lead to some suggestions with regard to the anonymous nature of many contributions to " N. & Q.," and other publications purely literary.
 A review would be read with greater avidity if it were known that a Macaulay or a Jeffreys had penned it.
 In a similar manner the value of this work would, I submit, be increased a hundred fold if all subscribed their names to their communications.
 It is only after an experience of the usual justness of a writer's deductions that any weight can be attached to a SHEM, a HERMENTRUDE, or a F.C.
 H. Nor would the same attention be paid to the ideas or suggestions of a Professor De Morgan, a Lord Lyttelton, or a HALLIWELL, if the authorship of their articles remained a secret.
 Wynne E. Baxter.